Kelvedon railway station

 Kelvedon railway station is on the Great Eastern Main Line (GEML) in the East of England, serving the villages of Kelvedon and Feering, Essex.
 It is also the closest station to the settlements of Coggeshall and Tiptree.
 Kelvedon is 42 mi 18 chain down the line from London Liverpool Street.
-It is situated between to the west and and to the east.
+It is situated between to the west and to the east.
 Its three-letter station code is KEL.

 The station was opened in 1843 by the Eastern Counties Railway.
 It is currently operated by Greater Anglia, who also operate all trains serving it, as part of the East Anglia franchise.

 To the north-east was a separate station called Kelvedon Low Level, which until 1951 was the terminus of the now disused Kelvedon and Tollesbury Light Railway.

 History

 The section of the Eastern Counties Railway between and was opened on 29 March 1843, and one of the original stations on that section was Kelvedon.